siliconflow/onediff/onediff_diffusers_extensions/examples/pixart_alpha/README.md

  <sup>2</sup> Intel(R) Xeon(R) Platinum 8468.

-Test data on the 4090 is yet to be supplemented.
+Test data on the NVIDIA GeForce RTX 4090 is yet to be supplemented.

 ## Quant